-Learning your own archetype will help you align with your ideal clients, because they likely have many of the same values and goals.
-You can take a quiz to determine your brand archetype, or you can read on to learn what it means to be The Hero archetype.
+Learning your own archetype will help you align with your ideal clients because they likely have many of the same values and goals.
+You can take the quiz below to determine your brand archetype, or you can read on to learn what it means to be The Hero archetype.

 The Hero Archetype: An Overview

 Heroes are filled to the brim with courage and determination.
 Even at the first glance, they’re strong and confident, ready to tackle any challenge head-on.
 They’re self-motivated, but they also love to empower others to embrace difficult moments and find victory within them.
 Most people are inspired by their intrinsic strength, but their fear of failure or weakness can trip them up from time to time.

 If your brand identifies with The Hero archetype, you’re probably a warrior who doesn’t see grit as a bad thing.
 You love to inspire and motivate others to conquer the challenges they face in their own lives.
 You set the standard for excellence – and everyone knows you’ll meet it or beat it.

 The Hero May Also Be Known As: